mjskay/pie-summaries/simplevis-bias-variance-rethinking.md

 As a result, what looks like bias when we examine the mean may actually be variance in responses if we instead consider bias with respect to the mode.
 Increasingly I have come to believe that mode-unbiasedness is a more useful property to talk about in these kinds of tasks than the more commonly (usually implicit discussed) mean-unbiasedness, because with almost any meaningful variance near a ceiling or floor *any* process will appear to have a biased mean, but may not have a biased mode.

 To deal with outliers, I employ a Student t distribution intead of a Normal distribution.
 This is a common "quick-and-dirty" way to get robust regression: compared to the Normal distribution, the Student t distribution has fatter tails.
 This means that we *expect* to see more observations off in the tails away from the mode, so when those observations show up they don't drag our mode as far towards them as would happen if we assumed responses were Normally distributed.
 In fact, we can parameterize tail fatness---that is, learn how likely we should find outliers to be: here, `nu`, sometimes called the *degrees of freedom*, determines how fat tails are.
 When `nu` is closer to 0, the tails are fatter; as `nu` goes to infinity the t distribution becomes the Normal distribution.
 (I will actually use an alternative parameterization of the Student t dsitribution in terms of standard deviation and `nuprime`, where `nuprime = nu + 2` in the usual parameterization, and with the restriction `nuprime > 0`, i.e. `nu > 2`.
-This alternative parameterization ensures the response distribution has finite variance, and tends to converge more easily).
+Because the variance of the t distribution is not finite for `nu <= 2`, this alternative parameterization ensures the response distribution has finite variance, and also tends to converge more easily).

 To deal with the fact that responses were recorded as whole numbers, I will use discretization.
-This approach used could also be thought of as interval censoring at +- .5 around whole numbers, or as measurement error---people's responses were only recorded to the nearest whole number, and this approach accounts for the error introduced by that discretization.
-Put another way, it assumes that for every whole number `x` from 1 to 99, any answer that would be between `x - 0.5` and `x + 0.5` would be rounded to `x`.
+This approach could also be thought of as interval censoring at +- .5 around whole numbers, or as measurement error---people's responses were only recorded to the nearest whole number, and this approach accounts for the error introduced by that discretization.
+Put another way, it assumes that for every whole number `x` from 1 to 99, any answer that would be between `x - 0.5` and `x + 0.5` would be rounded to `x`. (*N.B. later I will discuss the rounding-to-5 problem; still need to incorporate that into the model*)

 I considered instead using a mode parameterization of a beta distribution, but was unable to get that to fit effectively in Stan when working with mixture models for the squarepie later on.
 The beta distribution also does not handle fatter tails / outliers (though I considered another modification to the beta distribution that could handle fatter tails, but also had trouble with fitting in squarepie).
 Probably these are my limitations and not Stan's, so I will probably return to trying out that sort of model when I get a chance.